MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 In other sections, we've focused on how to onboard data applications (which create data products).
 The focus has been predominantly on using automation as much as possible.

-There are two ways, within the Azure platform, to approach giving access to data products from within Azure Purview (data policies) or a custom data marketplace that uses Azure Active Directory Entitlement Management to grant access to data products.
+There are two ways, within the Azure platform, to approach giving access to data products:

+1. Using Azure Purview (data policies)
+1. A custom data marketplace that uses Azure Active Directory Entitlement Management to grant access to data products.

 As Azure Purview (data policies) is covered in [Dataset provisioning by data owner for Azure Storage (preview)](/azure/purview/how-to-access-policies-storage), we'll concentrate on the scenario of using Azure Active Directory Entitlement Management with a custom data marketplace.

 > [!NOTE]
 > Every business needs to define its data governance process in detail for each data product.
 For example, data with a **public** classification or **internal use only** might be secured by resources, but anything **confidential** or above is secured using options outlined in [Data privacy for data management and analytics in Azure](secure-data-privacy.md).
 For  classification types, see [Requirements for governing Azure data in a modern enterprise](./govern-requirements.md#data-governance-classification).